 Baker v.
 Hands On Originals

 For years, print shop owner Blaine Adamson has declined to print messages that contradict his core religious beliefs—a standard industry practice.
 So when the Gay and Lesbian Services Organizations (GLSO) asked Blaine to create t-shirts promoting the 2012 Pride Festival, he had to say no. Blaine tried to help GLSO find other printers who would match his price—and they eventually received the t-shirts for free.
 But GLSO filed a complaint with the local human rights commission, which ordered Blaine to print the shirts and attend “diversity training” to change his views.
-Two different Kentucky courts ruled against the human rights commission, which has now appealed the case to the Kentucky Supreme Court.
+The Kentucky Supreme Court made the final ruling in the case, protecting Adamson's free speech and right to live by his conscience.

 Share this Case